christian-vorhemus/autcar/README.md

 ### 3) Learn how to use the library

-The following tutorials are available at the moment:<p>
+The following tutorials are available:<p>
 - [1.
 Basics - Learn how AutCar works in general](docs/4_AutCar_General.md)
 - [2.
 Machine Learning - Learn the basics of Convolutional Neural Networks for AutCar](docs/5_Model_Training.md)
 - [3.
 External models - Train a model in customvision.ai and use it in AutCar](docs/6_Customvision.md)